dell/terraform-provider-powerscale/docs/resources/synciq_peer_certificate.md

 # A Peer Certificate can be imported by its name

-# The command to import by ID is
+# The command to import is
 # terraform import powerscale_synciq_peer_certificate.certificate <certificate name>
 # Example:
 terraform import powerscale_synciq_peer_certificate.certificate2 "peer_certificate_01"